 Website owners select the type of content that appears in our units.
 However, if you would like to ensure that Content.ad always displays family-friendly content on this device, regardless of what site you are on, check the option below.
 Learn More

-33 responses to “Top Prospects To Replace Speaker Paul Ryan”
+33 thoughts on “Top Prospects To Replace Speaker Paul Ryan”

 1. I want to see Jim Jordan become the new leader——— because as we are seeing now he is a fighter for the American people.
 The others only hold a half a cup to me.
 I want the full cup is what we Americans need the most now.!!